Matthew 8

 [27] And the men marveled, saying, Of what manner is this, that even the winds and the sea obey Him?

 Comments Matthew 8:27 The Father created the situation with the sea storm to build up the faith of the disciples to follow the Lord Jesus.
-The Father wanted them to see that the Lord Jesus is the Son of God, and they should listen and obey Him.
-Building up their faith was important since Jesus’ disciples would face many things in the future, and they would need a strong faith to go on.
+The Father wanted them to see that the Lord Jesus is the Son of God, and that they should listen and obey Him.
+Building up their faith was important because the Lord Jesus’ disciples would face many challenges ahead, and they would need a strong faith to persevere.
 To follow the Lord Jesus was not easy for them.
 Their life no longer belongs to themselves; they belong to the Lord Jesus.

 [28] And when He had come to the other side, to the region of the Gadarenes, met Him two possessed by demons, coming out of the tombs, extremely violent, so that no one could pass by that way.

-Comments Matthew 8:28 The healing described in the Gospel of Matthew and the healing described in the Gospel of Mark Chapter 5 happened in the same region but in different areas in the region that were not close to each other.
-Gadarenes refers to the region’s name, and Gerasenes in the Gospel of Mark refers to a village name.
-The region had two areas where similar things happened.
-One with two men described here and the other with one man described in Mark.
-The name of Jesus spread far and wide because of these healings.
-The Lord encountered many more of these kinds of people, which He healed.
-Not all the cases encountered by the Lord Jesus are present in our times because the Lord Jesus was on earth, and then He asked the Father to send the Holy Spirit to occupy the earth (See the Book of Acts).
+Comments Matthew 8:28 This healing described here in Matthew and the healing described in Mark Chapter 5 happened in the same region but at different parts of the region, which were not close to each other.
+Gadarenes refers to the region’s name, and Gerasenes in Mark refers to a village name.
+The region had two ends, and both ends had the same thing happening—one with two men described here, and the other with one man described in Mark.
+The name of the Lord Jesus spread widely all over because of these healings.
+The Lord Jesus encountered many more of these kinds of people, whom He healed.
+Not all the cases encountered by the Lord Jesus are present in our times.
+And this is because the Lord Jesus was on earth, and then He asked the Father to send the Holy Spirit to occupy the earth (See the Book of Acts).
 The presence of the Holy Spirit controls the dark side’s activity.

 [29] And behold, they cried out, saying, What to us and to Thee, Son of God?
 Have Thou come here to torture us before the time?